-The Named Executive Officers who were parties to an agreement with the Corporation in the last fiscal year that provide for payments to the Named Executive Officer in connection with certain events were Kyle Mitton, Chief Financial Officer and Vice President, Corporate Development and Robert Emmott, President and Chief Operating Officer.
+The Named Executive Officers who were parties to an employment agreement with the Corporation in the last fiscal year were Kyle Mitton, Chief Financial Officer and Vice President, Corporate Development and Robert Emmott, President and Chief Executive Officer.
+Mr. Emmott was appointed to President and Chief Executive Officer on January 1, 2024.
+The 2024 provisions provided for payments to the Named Executive Officer in connection with certain events as outlined below: